Feel

 Psychological therapies involve talking through your thoughts and feelings with a qualified professional.
 An example is cognitive behavioural therapy (CBT).
 CBT aims to address the way your thoughts, feelings and behaviours interact.

 Treatment will often involve a combination of both psychological therapies and medicines.
 This will be tailored to the individual and their situation.
-The doctor may also look to address lifestyle issues as part of the treatment, if they think these may be contributing to the depression or anxiety.
+The doctor may also look to address lifestyle issues as part of the treatment if they think these may be contributing to the depression or anxiety.

 If you’re worried about your mental health, our direct access service aims to provide you with the advice, support and treatment you need as quickly as possible.
-If you’re covered by your health insurance, you’ll be able to get mental health advice and support usually without the need for a GP referral.
+You’ll be able to get mental health advice and support usually without the need for a GP referral.
 Learn more today.

 -